oddy-boop/Edusync-git/supabase/rls_policies.md

 1. Navigate to the **Storage** section in your Supabase dashboard and click on the `school-assets` bucket.
 2. In the bucket details pane, click on the **Policies** tab.
-3.  **This is important:** You will likely see one or more default policies, possibly including one with just `bucket_id = 'school-assets'`. **Delete ALL existing policies** on this bucket to avoid conflicts and to start fresh.
+3.  **This is important:** You will likely see one or more default policies. **Delete ALL existing policies** on this bucket to avoid conflicts and to start fresh.
 4. Now, create the two new policies below.
 For each one, click `New policy` and choose `Create a policy from scratch`.

 **Policy #1: Allow Public Read Access**